February 6, 2018

 Usually, gas furnaces are cheaper and easier to maintain than oil furnaces.
 With a gas line, you won’t have to worry about an oil truck refilling your empty tank.
 You can also enjoy the convenience of a gas stove.

 Furnaces don’t break down as often as heat pumps or electric heating systems.
 Nobody wants to wait around in a cold house for the HVAC technician.
-To reduce the amount of repairs, a furnace is a wise choice.
+To reduce the number of repairs, a furnace is a wise choice.

 Forced air furnaces work with central air conditioners to provide year-round comfort.
 Using the same ductwork, the forced air system can also double as an air conditioner.
 You can use the natural gas lines for water heaters, ovens, grills, fire pits, and anything else that requires heat.